grafana/agent/docs/getting-started/_index.md

 - Using Grafana Labs' official Tanka configs (_recommended advanced_)
 - Using the [Windows Installer]({{< relref "./install-agent-on-windows.md" >}})

+See the list of [Community Projects](#community-projects) for the community-driven ecosystem around the Grafana Agent.

 ## Docker container

 ```